-No doubt you’ve seen photos of the stunningly beautiful turquoise water and palm tree lined beaches of the Philippines recently…
+No doubt you’ve seen photos of the stunningly beautiful turquoise water and palm tree-lined beaches of the Philippines recently…

 And considering that there are over 7,000 islands in the Philippines, you can find whatever type of vacation you’re looking for.
 The islands boast lavish resorts, delectable cuisine, untouched beaches, cascading waterfalls, the friendliest locals, and more!

 15 Things to Know Before Visiting The Philippines

-1. The People are Incredibly Polite
+2. Filipino People are Incredibly Polite

 You’ll find Filipino people to be so friendly and polite, especially in areas that aren’t overrun by tourists.
 And pretty much everyone you meet will address you as “ma’am” or “sir”.
 Or even potentially “ma’am sir”.
 Use the terms when addressing them as well and they’ll appreciate your respect.

-2. Everyone Speaks English
+3. Everyone in the Philippines Speaks English

-Children learn to speak both Tagalog and English in school so you probably won’t encounter anyone who can’t speak at least a little English.
-You’ll have no trouble reading street signs, menus, or anything else as they are all written in English.
+Children learn to speak both Tagalog and English in school so you’re unlikely to encounter anyone who can’t speak at least a little English.
+You’ll have no trouble reading street signs, menus, or anything else as they’re all written in English.

-3. It’s Safe
+4. It’s Incredibly Safe

 The Philippines have gotten a bad reputation in recent history for being unsafe for foreigners.
 And indeed, there is a travel advisory for some areas in the south due to terrorism.
 We visited the Balabac islands in the south of Palawan and got a few warnings that we may get kidnapped by terrorist pirates.
-Of course, we didn’t, and there have not been any reports of foreigners getting kidnapped in that area.
+Of course, we didn’t, and there have never been any reports of foreigners getting kidnapped in that area.

-4. Drugs are Strictly Forbidden
+5. Drugs are Strictly Forbidden

-The sitting president of the Philippines, Rodrigo Duterte, has taken a very hard line stance on drugs.
+The sitting president of the Philippines, Rodrigo Duterte, has taken a very hard-line stance on drugs.
 Known as the “Philippine drug war”, the president has urged citizens to kill suspected criminals and drug addicts.
 Thousands of people have lost their lives since he started this campaign.
 And a controversial mayor who paraded suspects in the streets was recently killed by a sniper in June of 2018.

-5. Ferries are Weather Dependent
+6. Ferries are Weather Dependent

-6. There are Plenty of Airports
+7. There are Plenty of Airports in the Philippines

 Check the full list of airports in the Philippines here.